Interactive Investors vs InvestEngine

 Interactive Investor is the logical choice

 If you want individual stocks, investment trusts, Vanguard LifeStrategy funds, or a Junior ISA, InvestEngine simply cannot do it. ii gives you access to 40,000+ instruments across every major account type.
-Its flat-fee structure also makes it one of the most cost-efficient UK platforms for large portfolios when compared to percentage-fee alternatives like Hargreaves Lansdown or AJ Bell.
+Its flat-fee structure also makes it one of the most cost-efficient UK platforms for larger fund portfolios, where a percentage-fee alternative like Hargreaves Lansdown charges 0.35% a year on funds with no cap at all.

 Worth noting